backend-development/backend-development-textbook/source/ruby_commandline.md

 Summary
 -------

-You now know about the basic data types, about enumerables and about block -
+You now know about the basic data types, about enumerables and about blocks -
 features that distinguish ruby from other scripting languages.
-This should be a good enough basis to digg deeper into rails next.
+This should be a good enough basis to start with rails.

 But do take every
 oppertunity you got to learn more about ruby itself: if you are unsure about